Geoff Thomas (pastor)

 Hugh Geoffrey Thomas (born 15 October 1938 in Merthyr Tydfil) is a Welsh pastor.
 He was the pastor of Alfred Place Baptist Church for fifty years.

 Thomas studied at the University College of Cardiff and Westminster Theological Seminary.
-He is Visiting Professor of Historical Theology at Puritan Reformed Theological Seminary.
+He is visiting professor of Historical Theology at Puritan Reformed Theological Seminary.
+Thomas is a Particular Baptist.

 In 2013, a Festschrift was prepared in his honour.
 The Holy Spirit and Reformed Spirituality (ISBN 1-60178-270-5) includes contributions from Carl Trueman, Joel Beeke, and Derek Thomas.

-In 2022, his Autobiography was released.
-In The Shadow of the Rock (ISBN 1-60178-867-3).
+In 2022, his Autobiography was released: In The Shadow of the Rock (ISBN 1-60178-867-3).